-Civil Justice Statistics in Scotland presents statistics on civil law cases in the Scottish courts together with other related information, such as statistics from the Scottish Crime and Justice Survey.
+Introduction Civil Justice Statistics in Scotland presents statistics on civil law cases in the Scottish courts together with other related information, such as statistics from the Scottish Crime and Justice Survey.
 The majority of court buildings were closed during the first nationwide lockdown resulting from the Coronavirus (COVID-19) pandemic.
 Innovations in processing civil business, initially to allow urgent cases to be progressed, and then moving to all other case types, were enabled by Coronavirus (Scotland) Act 2020 emergency legislation.
 This allowed for a range of measures including electronic submission and signing of documents, and virtual hearings.
 At the outset of the pandemic some civil court hearings were able to proceed by way of written submissions and telephone hearings before moving to a general presumption of virtual Webex hearings.
 Civil justice case volumes for 2020-21 were noticeably lower than previous years.
-In 2021-22, case volumes generally increased from the previous year, but they are still much lower than pre-pandemic volumes.
-It is therefore unlikely that the data is representative of longer term trends in civil business, and this should be borne in mind when comparing statistics for 2020-21 and 2021-22 with earlier years.

-There were 53,866 civil law cases initiated across the Court of Session and sheriff courts in 2021-22 (the figure excludes summary applications which are however included in Figure 1 repossessions).
-This represents an increase of 23% from 2020-21.

-Figure 1: The most recent ten years show a general downward trend in initiated cases, latest figures show some recovery from last year
+In both 2021-22 and 2022-23, case volumes generally increased from the previous year, but they are still much lower than prepandemic volumes.
+It is therefore unlikely that the data is representative of longer term trends in civil business, and this should be borne in mind when comparing statistics for 2020-21, 2021-22 and 2022-23 with earlier years.
+There were 60,943 civil law cases initiated across the Court of Session and sheriff courts in 2022-23 (the figure excludes summary applications which are however included in Figure 1 repossessions).
+This represents an increase of 13% from 2021-22.
+Figure 1: The most recent ten years show a general downward trend in initiated cases, latest figures show gradual recovery from the pandemic